collective/mrs-developer/README.md

 mrs-developer is an NodeJS utility that makes it easy to work with NPM projects containing lots of packages, of which you only want to develop some.

 Note: [mr-developer](https://github.com/collective/mr-developer) is mrs-developer's predecessor.
-It is now obsolete. mr-developer has a dependency to nodegit which is painful to install. mrs-developer depends on simple-git, which does not build the Git library (it just requires to have the git command avaialble in the environment).
+It is now obsolete. mr-developer has a dependency to nodegit which is painful to install. mrs-developer depends on simple-git, which does not build the Git library (it just requires to have the git command available in the environment).

 It allows to replace any given dependency with a checkout from its Git repository.